Gasteria brachyphylla Care Indoors; Watering, Light, Soil, Propagation, Problems & Remedies

 For even growth, regularly rotate the plant to ensure that the plant receives light on all sides.

-Temperature and Himidity
+Temperature & Himidity

-Average warmth of 18-290C is ideal for Gasteria brachyphylla.
+Gasteria brachyphylla prospers ain a warmth of 18-290C.
 The sudden change in temperature between day and night is excellent for the growth of this succulent.
+Keep it away from drafts to avoid temperature flactuations which can result in stunted growth and death of the plant.

 Fertilizer